 - Beef Feast — grass-fed NZ beef, green tripe, organs, bone, vegetables, NZ green-lipped mussel

-- Lamb Feast — NZ grass-fed lamb, same whole-prey approach
+- Lamb Feast — NZ grass-fed lamb, whole-prey approach

 - Chicken Feast — free-range NZ chicken